WeylandMod/WeylandMod/README.md

 ### Managable Death Pins

 All you death positions (not only last one) are now presented on map and you can remove any death marker by right-clicking on it.

+### Precise Rotation

+Let you configure the arbitrary rotation angles for placeable objects in build mode.
+Precision rotation mode activated by holding down configurable key (LCtrl by default).
+Server can force clients to disable this feature or configure custom rotation angles.

 ### No Server Password